-What is a workflow system?
+What is a workflow management system?

-Why is a WMS important?
+Why is a workflow system important?

 Workflows are complex.
 They depend on a wide range of stakeholders, information, tools, and handoffs to produce a specific outcome.
 Many workflows require input and collaboration from multiple team members in different departments.
 Organizing and visualizing work at this level can be time-consuming, frustrating, and prone to errors.